RemiOhMy/project-calculator/README.md

 Calculator project from TOP Foundations curriculum

-Goal is to create a very basic calculator without using eval() or other risky functions
+Goal is to create a very basic calculator without using eval() or other functions that may pose as security risks